 1989 – Christmas Vacation was released in theaters.

-1990 - The Chunnel between England and France was connected and celebrated when and Englishman and Frenchmen broke their their respective sides.
+1990 – The Chunnel between England and France was connected and celebrated when an Englishman and a Frenchmen broke their respective sides.
 It was officially opened by Queen Elizabeth II and the French president, François Mitterrand, in a ceremony held in Calais on May 6, 1994.

 1991 – Britney Spears appeared on Star Search.

 1992- The Young and The Restless aired the 5,000th episode.
 In honor of the event, The Price Is Right (also CBS) even featured Y&R themed showcases.